 Guest Blog

-Guest blog by Dr. Julia Fursova, Assistant Professor, Renaissance College, Interdisciplinary Leadership Studies Program, UNB
+Guest blog by Dr. Julia Fursova, Assistant Professor, School of Leadership Studies, Interdisciplinary Leadership Studies Program, UNB

-Starting a Social Enterprise (SE), like any business, is a risky endeavour.
-Leaving behind a steady 9 to 5 job often results in 24/7 commitment to make one’s idea a reality.
-Many founders pursue their social enterprise as a side project while still working full time.
-There are hours and hours of unpaid labour invested in building a business.
+Starting a Social Enterprise (SE), like any business, comes with significant risk.
+Leaving behind the security of a 9-to-5 job often means trading it for a 24/7 commitment to bring a vision to life.
+Many founders begin their social enterprise journey as a side project while continuing to work full time, investing countless hours of unpaid labour into building something meaningful.

-Three key thematic categories emerged in response to questions about motivations:
+Three key thematic categories emerged in response to questions about what motivates social enterprise founders:

 • Responding to community needs and priorities